 Shiva Singh emphasizes that Kundalini Yoga, not a religion, is a transformational psycho-technical practice.

-He is on the staff that organizes the annual and Winter Solstice, Lake Wales, Fl, and Summer Solstice Yoga Camp in New Mexico which attracts 1800 serious seekers each year to the high desert mountains for transformation and renewal.
+He is on the staff that organizes the annual and Winter Solstice, Lake Wales, Fl, and Summer Solstice Yoga Camp in New Mexico which attracts 2000 serious seekers each year to the high desert mountains for transformation and renewal.
 His primary seva was managing early morning Sadhanas.
 In 2002 he was honored for his years of service by Yogi Bhajan.

 In his role as minister and community organizer he helped found the groundbreaking Rogers Park Inter-religious Partners, a group of 20 faith traditions in the Chicago area in dialogue, collaboration and cooperation to use their faiths as bonds to increase the harmony, trust and community in their neighborhood.
-He was a key organizer of the Sikh participation in the 1993 Parliament of the World's Religions in Chicago and he traveled with Yogi Bhajan in 1999 to the Parliament in South Africa and was influential in manifesting an historic meeting of Sikh leaders from all over the world.
+He was a key organizer of the Sikh Dharma participation in the 1993 Parliament of the World's Religions in Chicago and he traveled with Yogi Bhajan in 1999 to the Parliament in South Africa and was influential in manifesting an historic meeting of Sikh leaders from all over the world.
 At the Parliament in 2014 Salt Lake City he participated in serving Langar, free communal meals, to 7,000 people.

-Shiva Singh worked for many years in the health care industry including Public Health services doing HIV prevention, marketing and admissions in skilled care facilities, as an elder-care adviser and currently is Executive Director along with his wife, Shabad Kaur, of Solutions for HomeCare a company providing in-home care services to the elderly, frail and those recovering from surgery.
+Shiva Singh worked for many years in the health care industry including Public Health services doing HIV prevention, marketing and admissions in skilled care facilities, as an elder-care adviser and Executive Director along with his wife, Shabad Kaur, of Solutions for HomeCare a company providing in-home care services to the elderly, frail and those recovering from surgery.